-Typically, email aliases are some variant of your name (e.g., email@example.com or firstname.lastname@example.org), but you may create any name that uses valid address characters.
-E-mail aliases are not case sensitive and can be entered in lowercase, uppercase, or a combination of the two.
+Typically, email aliases are some variant of your name (e.g., firstname.lastname@example.org or email@example.com), but you may create any name that uses valid address characters.
+Email aliases are not case sensitive and can be entered in lowercase, uppercase, or a combination of the two.
 Valid alias submissions will be automatically implemented.
 Any alias that is found to be in violation of institutional policy, contrary to prevailing community standards, or misleading will be revoked by ITS.

 You may have up to five different email aliases.
 However, you may only create 2 new ones in a 24-hour period.
-One of these alias will be the one assigned to you when you join the University.
+One of these aliases will be the one assigned to you when you join the University.
 You may choose your other four aliases.
 The domain must be @uconn.edu.

 If an email alias has already been assigned to a staff member, it will not be available until six months after that person leaves the University.
 If an alias has been assigned to a student, that name is unavailable.
 Aliases cannot be reserved.